My blog posts likely contain affiliate links, including for the Amazon Associates program.

-Since I live in the Bay Area, I’m always looking for small destinations I can encourage people to visit in addition to the big city (San Francisco).
+Since I once lived in the Bay Area, I’m always looking for small destinations I can encourage people to visit in addition to the big city (San Francisco).
 Add on the fact I provide a lot of suggestions about driving the Pacific Coast Highway, and I count any time I get to spend along California Highway 1 as both work and pleasure.

 If you’re considering a Pacific coast getaway or road trip, and think Mendocino could work, read on.
 I’ve put together a Mendocino weekend itinerary that you can use whether you’re traveling up from the Bay Area or stopping along the PCH.